 Content Level: All Levels

-The "theory of everything" (TOE) is a hypothetical theory studied in theoretical physics that is intended to fully explain and link together all known physical phenomena.
-The Research Law certificate is similar to TOE in that it attempts to explain and link together all known issues of research administration.
-Legal issues arise throughout research, starting with intellectual property issues, continuing through contract and grant matters, and living on in post research licensing, "derivative works disputes," and post-clinical trial liability questions.
-The Research Law certificate is for both new research administrators who need a basic approach for recognizing the legal issues that they will face daily and for the more experienced administrator who works with general counsel and outside attorneys on a daily basis.
-Because there are so many legal issues in research, the curriculum is very broad and constantly changing to address new issues confronting scientists, research administrators and their attorneys.
+The 'theory of everything' (TOE) is a hypothetical theory studied in physics whose intent is to fully explain and link together all known physical phenomena.
+The Introduction to Research Law workshop is similar to TOE in that it attempts to explain and link together all known issues of research administration.
+Legal issues arise throughout research, starting with intellectual property issues, continuing through contract and grant matters, and living on in post research licensing, 'derivative works disputes,' and post-clinical trial liability questions.
+This workshop is for new research administrators who need a 'boot camp' approach to recognizing the legal issues that they will face daily.

 - Identify the parties and players involved in common research activities and indicate their legal rights and responsibilities.

 - Identify common issues that arise requiring the application of legal processes and procedures to research activities.